vuestorefront-community/prestashop/docs/guide/about.md

 ## Support

-If you have any questions about this integration we will be happy to answer them on  `<% INTEGRATION %>` channel on [our Discord](discord.vuestorefront.io).
+If you have any questions about this integration we will be happy to answer them on  `prestashop` channel on [our Discord](discord.vuestorefront.io).